Executive Summary

 Improvement in gender and SDG audits shows SAIs can be responsive

-While SAIs are facing institutional challenges, they are also able to pinpoint emerging and current topics through their audit work.
-The GSR2023 shows that during and in the aftermath of the COVID-19 pandemics, 87 % of SAIs reported to have conducted audits on COVID-19 emergency funds.
+While SAIs face institutional challenges, they can also pinpoint emerging and current topics through their audit work.
+The GSR2023 shows that during and in the aftermath of the COVID-19 pandemic, 87 % of SAIs reported to have conducted audits on COVID-19 emergency funds.
 70% published a report based on these audits.

 There has also been a slight increase in audits on gender since 2020.
 Although the numbers of gender audits are still low, with 31% of SAIs doing audits on gender and 21% mainstreaming gender in audits, the numbers represent an improvement since GSR2020, where 24% did audits and 14% mainstreamed gender in their audit work.
 Furthermore, these practices are accompanied by an improvement in gender work on the organisational level.
 60% of SAIs have now institutionalised gender responsibilities in the SAI, there is an increase in the proportion of SAIs with a gender focal point from 25% reported in 2020 to 37% in 2023.